andrewferrier/textobj-diagnostic.nvim/README.md

 })
 ```

 Then, you can map your own.
-For example, to change the keymapping to `id`:
+For example, to create a keymapping for the
+diagnostic item under the cursor (or the next one) of `id`:

 ```lua
 local td = require("textobj-diagnostic")